mafintosh/mirror-folder/README.md

   live: false, // keep watching the src and mirror new entries,
   dereference: false, // dereference any symlinks
-  equals: fun // optional function to determine if two entries are the same, see below }
+  equals: fun // optional function to determine if two entries are the same, see below
+  ignore: null // optional function to ignore file paths on src or dest }
 ```